Spacial/csstuff/README.md

 * [ADIDAS](https://careers.adidas-group.com/jobs): Adidas jobs page.
 * [CodingInterviews](https://github.com/jayshah19949596/CodingInterviews): This repository contains coding interviews that I have encountered in company interviews
 * [Steve Blank How to Keep Your Job As Your Company Grows](https://steveblank.com/2018/11/13/its-not-change-you-fear-its-loss/)
+* [CV Compiler](https://cvcompiler.com/): We analyzed 1M tech resumes to create an online revision tool that would scan your dev resume and indicate its weak points in real time.

 ## General Fun